Arthur et Robert

 Arthur was also charged with the inspection of the Temple tower where the royal family had been relegated: he denounced François Adrien Toulan and Jacques François Lepitre, "who hold conversations in low voices with the prisoners of the Temple and stoop to excite Marie-Antoinette's gaiety".
+He asked to testify against Danton at the latter's trial but spoke at the Jacobin Club on 5 April (16 Germinal) 1794, immediately after Robespierre, as part of the plot to eliminate Danton, and declared: "I was summoned to testify before the Revolutionary Tribunal regarding important facts incriminating the conspirators.
+The jury considered itself sufficiently informed, and I was not given the opportunity to speak.
+In accordance with Robespierre’s motion, I have come to present to you what I was due to say before the tribunal.”

-He asked to testify against Danton at the latter's trial - and ended up being dragged along himself, Danton's death being shortly followed by that of Robespierre and Robespierrists: Jean-Jacques Arthur was guillotined on 30 July 1794, and Grenard on 7 August.
+Arthur ended up being dragged along himself, Danton's death being shortly followed by that of Robespierre and Robespierrists: Jean-Jacques Arthur was guillotined on 30 July 1794, and Grenard on 7 August.

+Arthur and Grenard had actively participated in the final efforts to save Robespierre.
+Along with the painter Claude-Louis Châtelet (also from the Section des Piques), they were members of the "Committee of Execution" established by the Paris Commune on 9 Thermidor Year II (27 July 1794).
+This was an extraordinary body set up to organise an insurrection against the National Convention, following the model of previous revolutionary uprisings.
+The attempt failed, and Robespierre was arrested.

+Arthur also tried (in vain) to rouse the residents of the village of Bercy: “Patriots of Bercy, come at once, armed, to the General Council of the Paris Commune to defend the rights of liberty and the cause of the patriots oppressed by conspirators [those of the Convention].”
+When the Maison Commune was stormed by the expeditionary force led by Léonard Bourdon, Grenard managed to escape, but only for a short time.

 For Robert, the former business partner of a man who "was said to have eaten the blood-dripping heart of a Swiss guard killed in the defence of the Tuileries", getting the company back on its feet after the revolutionary turmoil cannot have been an easy task.

 In 1795, Le Journal du Lycée des arts: inventions et découvertes mentions two "wallpaper manufactures", that of Citizen Réveillon, "conducted today with the greatest order and intelligence by Citizens Jacquemard and Bénard" and "that which is brought to the highest degree of prosperity by Citizen Robert.
 (Mention très-honorable)".